sachinsu/sachinsu.github.io/content/posts/profiling_n_benchmarking.md

             ```

     - Update path to include pyroscope installation folder using `$env:Path += ";C:\Program Files\Pyroscope\Pyroscope Agent\"`

     - Run the Application using `pyroscope exec dotnet .\bin\Debug\net5.0\webapi.dll`.

 4. Run Pyroscope Server

     - Start Pyroscope server from WSL Linux prompt using, `sudo pyroscope server`.
 The output of this command should show Port on which server is running.

         - Either use [curl](https://curl.se/) or [hey](https://github.com/rakyll/hey) tool to invoke the API.
 Below command shows how to generate load using hey,
             - run `.\hey.exe -m GET -c 10 -q 2 http://localhost:5000/weatherforecast` (Note: Modify the URL As appropriate)

 5. Observe the flame graph in Pyroscope Web UI.

     - Observe the Table and/or flamegraph using Pyroscope Web interface.
 Below screenshot shows flamegraph for above code.
-This [article](https://www.datadoghq.com/knowledge-center/distributed-tracing/flame-graph/) has great content about flame graphs.
+Refer [here](https://www.brendangregg.com/FlameGraphs/cpuflamegraphs.html) and [here](https://www.datadoghq.com/knowledge-center/distributed-tracing/flame-graph/) for everything about flame graphs.

         {{< figure src="/images/profiling1.png" title="Table and flamegraph for API" >}}